-While hiring employees and purchasing expensive software may not be in your budget, start out by using free tools to help with your handmade business.
+While hiring employees and purchasing expensive software may not be in your budget just yet, start out by using free tools to help with your handmade business.
 There are various apps online that can help you create a logo, invoices, photos and more.

 Some free tools to look into are Canva for creating professional looking social media graphics and other visual content and Unsplash, for quality domain free images.